Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 The `get_variable`  requires a specified `name` as the identity of the created object.

-If the `name` value already existed in the program, then get_variable will get the existing object and return.
+If the `name` value already existed in the program, then get_variable will get the existed object and return.

 If the `name` value doesn't exist in the program, `get_variable` will create a blob object internally and return.